hypnaceae/FastSpeech2-Puppetry/README.md

 # FastSpeech 2 - Puppetry

-This is a fork of FastSpeech2 to allow voice puppetry.
+This is a fork of FastSpeech 2 to allow voice puppetry.
 Early WIP, not yet functional.

 Original readme below.